 or other System units, including centralized staff and resources.

-- reviews and approves System-wide information technology policies, procedures, and standards; and
+- Reviews and approves System-wide information technology policies, procedures, and standard.

 As a Missouri State System-level entity, the IT Council will be responsible for reviewing and approving selected technology purchases proposed by the West Plains and Mountain Grove campuses.
-Specifically, large-scale technology purchases and those technology purchases which impact multiple System units will require IT Council approval as specified in the Missouri State System Operations Manual.
+Specifically, large-scale technology purchases and those technology purchases which impact multiple System units will require IT Council approval.